 What do you do with your bottle of wine after only having a glass?
-This is often the case; you have one or two glasses of wine, then the rest of the bottle is left.
+This is often the case; you have one or two glasses of wine, and then the rest of the bottle is left.
 Therefore we have produced this guide to help you know the best way to keep your wine after it has been opened.
 So you will never waste a single drop again!

 Here are a few simple ways to extend the quality of the wine.
 Forget the days when you would refer to an opened bottle of wine as 'cooking wine'.

 This is the method that first springs to mind for most people; however, it is probably the least effective way to preserve wine.
 It can be an excellent way to preserve white and rosé wines; however, it is not the best solution for your wine.

 This is a simple and easy way to preserve your wine and is ideal between servings.
 (See the Grip wine bottle stoppers)

 This preservation method includes sealers and a pump.
 The sealer features a coloured indicator to let you know whether your opened bottle of wine is protected from the air.

 See our fantastic selection of wine preservation products on offer.

 If you have forgotten to preserve your opened bottle of wine, then put the wine to good use!
 There is no need to waste a glass of good wine.
 Instead, use the wine in your cooking or if it has turned to vinegar, use it as a delicious salad dressing.
 Another alternative is to freeze leftover wine in ice-cubes trays and keep it for cooking.
 A top tip we have learnt is to write the date of opening on the wine bottle label so you can keep track of the number of days passed.